rgb-archive/spec/01-rgb.md

 2. The issuer spends the `issuance_utxo` with a commitment to this contract (using an `OP_RETURN`) and publishes the contract. *`total_supply`* tokens will be created and sent to `owner_utxo`.

 ### On-chain Asset Transfer
-1. The payee can either chose one of its UTXO or generates in his wallet a receiving address as per BIP32 standard, together with 30 bytes of entropy, which will serve as dark-tag for this transfer.
+1. The payee can either chose one of its UTXO and generate its key or generates in his wallet a receiving address as per BIP32 standard, together with 30 bytes of entropy, which will serve as dark-tag for this transfer.
-2. The payee transmits the UTXO or the address, the dark-tag and a list of storage servers he wishes to use to the payer.
+2. The payee transmits the hashed UTXO in the form `HMAC_SHA256(KEY, TX_HASH || OUTPUT_INDEX_AS_U32)` or the address, the dark-tag and a list of storage servers he wishes to use to the payer.
 3. The payer composes (eventually performing a coin-selection process from several unspent colored outputs), signs and broadcasts with his wallet a transaction with the following structure (the order of inputs and output is irrelevant):
   * Inputs
      * Colored Input 1: valid colored (entirely or partially) UTXO to spend